INTERNATIONAL COFFEE DAY

-Today (September, 29th) is World Coffee Day!
+Today (September, 29th) is International Coffee Day!
 Did you know that coffee is an Arabic word?
 It’s “qahwa” and means “stimulating drink.”
 It was discovered in the 9th century in Ethiopia in the region of Kaffa and arrived to Arabia because of the slave trade in the 16th century.
 The process of roasting the beans was developed in the 15th century.
 The commercial center with the main port to export coffee was Mocha, also known as Mokka.

 Coffee is one of the world’s most popular beverages.
 There are millions of people who consume and enjoy the taste every day.
 It is a wake-up drink in the morning, it gives you motivation and energy in the afternoon and the taste and the aroma knock up the senses in the evening.